Glück auf > K-Stage

 title01.gif

-1977, a coal mine in Germany.
+1975, a coal mine in Germany.

-Are we truly living right now?
+Are we truly living, here and now?

 title02.gif